partheseas/gardens/README.md

 Each method takes a String, Symbol, or undefined as the first argument. `time` should be called at the begin of what you would like to time with a name or `Symbol` representing what you are timing, and `timeEnd` should be called once the task has been completed with the same name.
-The time taken to complete the task will then be logged up to 1/1,000,000,000th of a second.
+The time taken to complete the task will be tracked with a precision of up to 1 nano second, if the environment you're running supports high resolution timing.

 ```JavaScript
 garden.time( name ) // Doesn't print anything
 garden.timeEnd( name ) // Will print the time in between calling .time() and now